davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 emplacement scenarios present potentially distinct thermal structures due to large differences in timescales of cooling.

-The first set of models, displayed in -@fig:model_results'a and @fig:model_tracers'a, correlate to a shallow slab-window scenario for mantle lithosphere emplacement.
+The first set of models, displayed in -@fig:model_results|a and @fig:model_tracers|a, correlate to a shallow slab-window scenario for mantle lithosphere emplacement.
 The emplacement of slab-window asthenosphere directly under the coastal central California crust